kaushlesh-kumar/MLOps-Wine-Quality/readme.md

 ```bash
 pip install -e .
 ```
-We would see a folder in root dir named src.egg-info, where we find Packaging info and contents to be packaged.
+We would see a folder in root dir named {name}.egg-info, where we find Packaging info and contents to be packaged.

-Note: To package as a tar, run-
+Note: To create a distribution & package as a tar, run-
 ```bash
 python setup.py sdist bdist_wheel
 ```